-This table describes the fees and expenses that you may pay if you buy and hold shares of the Institutional Class of the Portfolio.
-The table does not take into account brokerage commissions that you may pay on your purchases and sales of Institutional Class shares of the Portfolio.
+This table describes the fees and expenses that you may pay if you buy, hold and sell shares of the Institutional Class of the Portfolio.
+You may pay other fees, such as brokerage commissions and other fees to financial intermediaries, which are not reflected in the tables and examples below.

-SHAREHOLDER FEES (fees paid directly from your investment) Maximum Sales Charge (Load) Imposed on Purchases (as a percentage of offering price) None Redemption Fee (as a percentage of amount redeemed within 90 days or less from the date of purchase) None ANNUAL PORTFOLIO OPERATING EXPENSES (expenses that you pay each year as a percentage of the value of your investment) Management Fees 0.67% Distribution (12b-1) Fees None Other Expenses 0.14% Total Annual Portfolio Operating Expenses 0.81% Fee Waiver and/or Expense Reimbursement 1 0.00% Total Annual Portfolio Operating Expenses After Fee Waiver and/or Expense Reimbursement 1 0.81%
+SHAREHOLDER FEES (fees paid directly from your investment) Maximum Sales Charge (Load) Imposed on Purchases (as a percentage of offering price) None Redemption Fee (as a percentage of amount redeemed within 90 days or less from the date of purchase) ANNUAL PORTFOLIO OPERATING EXPENSES (expenses that you pay each year as a percentage of the of your investment) value Management Fees 0.67% Distribution (Rule 12b-1) Fees None Other Expenses 0.14% Total Annual Portfolio Operating Expenses 0.81% 1 Fee Waiver and/or Expense Reimbursement 1 0.00%

-'Harding Loevner LP has contractually agreed to waive a portion of its management fee and/or reimburse the Institutional Class of the Portfolio for its other operating expenses to the extent Total Annual Portfolio Operating Expenses (excluding dividend expenses, borrowing costs, interest expense relating to short sales, interest, taxes, brokerage commissions and extraordinary expenses), as a percentage of average daily net assets, exceed 1.00% through February 28, 2021.
+1Harding Loevner LP has contractually agreed to waive a portion of its management fee and/or reimburse the Institutional Class of the Portfolio for its other operating expenses to the extent Total Annual Portfolio Operating Expenses (excluding dividend expenses, borrowing costs, interest expense relating to short sales, interest, taxes, brokerage commissions and extraordinary expenses), as a percentage of average daily net assets, exceed 1.00% through February 28, 2022.
 This fee waiver and expense reimbursement agreement may be terminated by the Board at any time and will automatically terminate upon the termination of the Investment Advisory Agreement.